The Kentucky Wildcats and Big Blue Nation (BBN) are coming to Toronto, Canada to represent the United States of America at the 2023 GLOBL JAM.

 Running from July 7-16, 2023 at the Mattamy Athletic Centre in downtown Toronto, the ten-day event will feature U-23 select teams from Canada, Germany and Africa.

-Kentucky will kick off the men’s side of the GLOBL JAM FIVES tournament against Germany on July 12th, will face Canada on July 13th and will close out the round-robin portion of the schedule on July 15th in a tilt versus their African counterparts.
+Kentucky will kick off the men’s side of the GLOBL JAM FIVES tournament against Germany on July 12th, will face Canada on July 13th and will close out the round-robin portion of the schedule on July 15th in a tilt versus the BAL Select U23 Team.

 Expected to lose all six senior players, including Oscar Tshiebwe the 2021-22 NCAA player of the yea, Kentucky has announced a highly-touted and explosive recruiting class.